StyleDubber: Towards Multi-Scale Style Learning for Movie Dubbing: Experiments

 \subsection{Implementation Details}

 The video frames are sampled at 25 FPS and all audios are resampled to 22.05kHz.
 The ground-truth of phoneme duration is extracted by montreal forced aligner~\cite{mcauliffe2017montreal}.
 The window length, frame size, and hop length in STFT are 1024, 1024, and 256, respectively.
-The lip region is resized to 96 $\times$ 96 and pretrained on Resnet18.
+The lip region is resized to 96 $\times$ 96 and pretrained on ResNet-18, following~\cite{martinez2020lipreading, ma2020towards}.
 We use 8 heads for multi-head attention in PLA and the hidden size is 512.
-Our duration predictor consists of 2-layer 1D convolutional with kernel size 1.
-The weights in {Eq.~\ref{eq:loss_all}} are set to $\lambda_1$ = 20.0, $\lambda_2$ = 1.0, $\lambda_3$ = 1.0, $\lambda_4$ = 2.0, $\lambda_5$ = 5.0.
+The duration predictor consists of 2-layer 1D convolution with kernel size 1.
+The weights in {Eq.~\ref{eq:loss_all}} are set to $\lambda_1$ = 25.0, $\lambda_2$ = 0.1, $\lambda_3$ = 5.0, $\lambda_4$ = 2.0, $\lambda_5$ = 5.0.
 For downsampling encoder in $\mathrm{E_{down}^{spk}}$, we use 4 convolutions containing [128, 256, 512, 512] filters with shape 3 $\times$ 1 respectively, each followed by an average pooling layer with kernel size 2.
 In $\mathrm{E_{down}^{emo}}$, 2 convolutions are used to download to quasi phoneme-level, containing [128, 256] filters with shape 3 $\times$ 1.
-In $R_{A \rightarrow L}$ and $Z_{V \rightarrow L}$, the dimensionality of all reference attention hidden is set to 128 implemented by a 1D temporal convolutional layer.
-A well-trained HiFi-GAN is used as vocoder to convert the 80-channel mel-spectrograms to time-domain waveforms.
-For training, we use Adam~\cite{kingma2014adam} with $\beta_1$ = 0.9, $\beta_2$ = 0.98, $\epsilon$=$10^{-9}$ to optimize our model.
+In $R_{A \rightarrow L}$ and $Z_{V \rightarrow L}$, the dimensionality of all reference attention hidden size is set to 128 implemented by a 1D temporal convolutional layer.
+We set the batch size to 32 and 64 on V2C-Animation and Grid dataset, respectively.
+For training, we use Adam~\cite{kingma2014adam} optimizer with $\beta_1$ = 0.9, $\beta_2$ = 0.98, $\epsilon$=$10^{-9}$ to optimize our model.
 The learning rate is set to 0.00625.
 Both training and inference are implemented with PyTorch on a GeForce RTX 4090 GPU.